EdOverflow/security-template/README.md

 ## `report.md`

 This file should contain contact information for security researchers to use when reporting a security vulnerability.
-You can use the embedded BugCrowd submission form too.
-Just comment it out and add your embed token under `bugcrowd_id` in your `_config.yml` file.
+You can use the embedded Bugcrowd submission form too.
+Just uncomment the form and add your Bugcrowd embed token under `bugcrowd_id` in the `_config.yml` file.

 ## `hof.md`

 This is your security acknowledgements page.
-List the details of security researchers that reported valid security issues.
+List the details of security researchers that reported valid security issues and wished to be listed publicly.

 ## `.well-known/security.txt`